Polymorphism via dispatch¶

 animal – we have to define these properties on each of them.
 The

-ability to delegate commonly accessed methods to such a “super”
+ability to delegate commonly accessed methods to such a “prototype”

 object like we just did is therefore a boon since we can just accumulate

-those common methods in that “super” object and make the other objects
+those common methods in that “prototype” object and make the other objects

 This is the essence of how “classes” are modelled in prototype based object systems.
-The “super object” of an object is also known as the object’s “class”.
+The “prototype object” of an object is known as the object’s “prototype”.
+In such systems, a prototype that also has a method that can construct “instances” of it is referred to as a “class”.

 Such prototype based systems do not really distinguish between the notions of